 Development of sight-singing, aural and improvisational skills involving the music of the 20th and 21st centuries along with relevant materials from selected world music traditions.
-Two class hours per week plus independent computer- and tutor-assisted instruction.
-Continued development of software skills.
 Liberal Arts.
-Corequisite: MTH 327 or permission of instructor
+Corequisite: MTH 327 or instructor permission from 16th-century vocal polyphony.

-MTH 458 Sixteenth Century Counterpoint 3-WSP

-A study of the principles of counterpoint in Western music with an emphasis on models from 16th-century vocal polyphony.
 Analysis of repertoire, original compositions.
 Liberal Arts.
-Prerequisite: MTH 326 or permission
+Prerequisite: MTH 326 or instructor permission

+MTH 458 Sixteenth-Century Counterpoint 3-WSP

+A study of the principles of counterpoint in Western music with an emphasis on models